 This term has become very popular.
 It basically means “creating apps in multiple languages“.
 Once you know which code and language is working best for you, you will start working on it without having to consider restrictions and limitations of it, from the end point of view.
 Once you run into a problem, you will easily switch.

 Practically, you might have 20 microservices, where not all are CF developed, but (only) 10, or 15.
 With that flexibility, you’re choosing the language that is right for the job.

 Hiring a cloud developer is impossible.
 Most of the CIO’s agree on this, and that’s the pain they live with.
-Once CF 2020 is released, the pool of ColdFusion developers opens for this.
+Now that CF 2020 is released, the pool of ColdFusion developers opens for this.
 It’s huge.

 There is a huge upside for you ColdFusion developers out there too.
 According to the OpsRamp cloud skill survey, 94% of the IT decision-makers find it difficult to hire cloud-native and multi-cloud operators.
 So we are not just talking about a cloud skill gap, it is a cloud skill crisis.
 With the future version of ColdFusion, all you CF developers will be upskilled to become competent cloud-native and multi-cloud developers with the ease of use that ColdFusion has to offer – with this CF developers will be amidst the cloud technology that has a huge skill gap.
 You can call yourselves cloud-native and multi-cloud developers with the vision that we have set for ourselves.

 No worries here.
 Adobe ColdFusion prides itself for being backwards compatible.
 CF 2021, once installed will pickup you previous work and continue to work well.
 This doesn’t mean that you should keep your spaghetti code forever.
 I know there are enterprises that don’t move that fast and agile, so relax, and don’t worry.